K-L-Chen/CypherVIII_2023_Submission/README.md

 [H O U S I N G R O Y A L E]

-RNG Battle System to make it to the top of the Wren Building and get off the waitlist!
+RPG Battle System to make it to the top of the Wren Building and get off the waitlist!

 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⣠⣴⣶⣿⣿⣷⣶⣄⣀⣀⠀⠀⠀⠀⠀⠀⠀⠀⠀
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⣰⣾⣿⣿⡿⢿⣿⣿⣿⣿⣿⣿⣿⣷⣦⡀⠀⠀⠀⠀⠀